DimitriChrysafis/FourierDrawer/README.md

 ## An example youtube video with MAX resolution(the gifs shown below are heavily compressed to fit into github.

+### Main idea (all circles rotate at the same speed and it's goal is to go through all of the points.

 <div style="display: flex; justify-content: center; align-items: center; margin: 0; padding: 0;">
     <img src="simpledemo.gif" width="500" style="margin: 0; padding: 0;">
 </div>